H-Arts & Humanities (1)

 Summer A Term (June 24-July 24, 2013)

+Each week students engage assigned texts in preparation for discussion-intensive classes that allow students to develop the necessary theological vocabulary of concepts to intended deepen and clarify their analyses of the perspectives being explored.
 There is an ethnographic research component to the course.
-Students must interview member/s of a community whose views do not represent their own in order to demonstrate thoughtful understanding of a system of values around race, gender or sexuality not consonant with their own, and to do so in a manner consonant with the theological ethics/values established within class at the start of the course.
+Students will interview a member/s of a community whose views do not mirror their own in order to demonstrate thoughtful understanding of a system of values around race, gender or sexuality not identical with their own, and to do so in a manner consonant with the theological ethics/values established within class at the start of the course.

-In addition to creating a 5-minute video clip teaching (or 15 minute video clip, if students decide to form a group to work with other class mates) representing the perspective of the community the student has chosen to engage, students will also be required to write a 10-page reflection paper engaging the views of the community interviewed through their own lenses.
-Additionally students will submit one 5-minute video reflection on interview with subject/s whose perspective proved educational to include as an artifact in the student's honors portfolio.
+1) 5-7 minute video interview (or 15 minute video clip, if students decide to form a group to work with other class mates) representing the perspective of the community the student has chosen to engage,

 H-Social Science (2)